Skip to content

 The database result itself becomes the state your application works with.

-When used within application stacks where mutation-based reactivity is a first-class concept, Live Views integrate even more natively.
+When used within application stacks where mutation-based reactivity is a first-class concept (Webflo, OOHTML, etc.), Live Views integrate even more natively.

-Essentially, with Observer as the shared vocabulary of change, result.rows's "live state" nature can effectively drive reactivity universally for modern stacks without an explicit subscription.
+Essentially, with Observer as the shared vocabulary of change, result.rows's "live state" nature effectively drives reactivity for modern stacks without an explicit subscription.

 The Callback Mode